 Phone: (646) 630-8333

-Lastly, we arrive at Attraversa Tribeca, an upscale Italian restaurant off of West Broadway Avenue and White Street, directly across from the Gideon Tucker House.
+Next, we arrive at Attraversa Tribeca, an upscale Italian restaurant off of West Broadway Avenue and White Street, directly across from the Gideon Tucker House.

 The catch of the day here at Attraversa Tribeca just never disappoints, in my opinion, and you never know what it is beforehand, so it’s always a pleasant surprise if you love fresh fish!

 Are you gluten-free but still want to enjoy delicious pasta?
-No Worries!
+No worries!
 Attraversa Tribeca has gluten-free pasta available upon request to make sure that everyone gets to indulge.

 Tribeca is absolutely jam-packed with places to eat and it’s quite the eclectic selection, as you can see!
 You’ve got Indian restaurants, Greek restaurants, and so many more that you’re just going to have to start working your way down the list and try them all to fully experience the best Tribeca restaurants!